hxr66666/cdc-java-cdc-office/cdc-office-tools/ksd-ug.md

 When using **CSV**, one can optionally specify:
 - the used separator, using the `--separator` option,
-- the file character set, using the `charset` option.
+- the file character set, using the `--charset` option.

 **Warning:** all **CSV** files must use the same separator and character set.